 In reality, it may only change the way humans approach UX.
 To keep pace with digital trends, UX professionals must learn how to use AI as a design and development tool.

-To develop a fleshed out website, users need only upload content and the AI website designer will deliver a full, SEO-optimized site – no human interaction required.
+To develop a fleshed-out website, users need only upload content, and the AI website designer will deliver a full, SEO-optimized site – no human interaction is required.

 Could AI Ultimately Replace UX Professionals?

 While The Grid example may seem like the first step to human-less user experience development, the likelihood that it will completely replace human expertise is slim.
 Data sets and programming will always limit AI-driven systems to some degree.